Canal system around Munich at the time of

 At the beginning of the 18th century, finally, Max Emanuel commissioned the so-called "Turkish ditch", which was to form a direct link between his town residence and Schleißheim, but the straight extension which was to lead up to the palace, the "nouveau canal de Schleißheim", was never completed.
 In the early 19th century the Turkish ditch was filled in.
 The name is in fact erroneous, as the Turkish prisoners of war had already been exchanged in 1699.
 The "Turkish ditch" would also have provided a canal connection from Nymphenburg via the Georgenschwaige to Schleißheim.

-Schleißheim New Palace with central canal and large fountain
+Schleißheim New Palace with gondola on the central canal

 These extensive canals, which involved massive amounts of earth-moving, were built in part – up until the Peace of Carlowitz in 1699 – by Turkish prisoners of war; subsequently the work was mainly carried out by troops from the Munich garrison.
 The canals were put to use as soon as they were completed to transport building materials for the palace; at the same time the court used them for pleasure trips, for which a number of Venetian gondoliers were engaged.

 The canal system between Schleißheim, Nymphenburg and Dachau is unique in Central Europe.
 Even though not all the canal sections have water in them throughout and in places some of the avenues have become overgrown, the system of canals and the views along them is still a dominant feature of the landscape north of Munich.